-It is common for couples in strained relationships to attend marriage counseling in an attempt to resolve some of their differences and keep the marriage intact.
+It is common for couples in strained relationships to attend marriage counseling to resolve some of their differences and keep the marriage intact.
 Such efforts are commendable and sometimes productive.
-However, when they are not successful, the next step is usually to file for divorce in Texas.
+However, when they are not successful, the next step is to file for divorce in Texas.

 HOW IT WORKS

-The person who files the Petition for Divorce is called the “petitioner” during the divorce proceedings.
-The other party is called the “respondent.”
+The person who files the Petition for Divorce is called the "petitioner" during the divorce proceedings.
+The other party is called the "respondent."
 Some people mistakenly believe that the petitioner has specific legal advantages.
 This is incorrect.
-The “petitioner” title simply means that this is the party that filed for divorce first.
-While it is true that in criminal cases the respondent is an accused person, a divorce case is different.
+The "petitioner" title simply means that this party filed for divorce first.
+While it is true that the respondent is an accused person in criminal cases, a divorce case is different.
 There is no negative connotation associated with being the respondent in a divorce case.

-There are several key TX divorce documents that must be filed along with the Petition for Divorce.
+Several key TX divorce documents must be filed along with the Petition for Divorce.
 In Texas, these documents are: